mouseless/learn-nuxt/README.md

 This task (`.theme/prebuild/tasks/replaceContent.js`) replaces given old text to new text in files with given extension.
 We used this one to replace `README.md` with `index.md` before fixing links.

+## Base url

+In nuxt, baseurl is the suffix you give to the end of your root url.
+For example, if your root url is `mouseless.com` and your baseurl is `learn`, your root url will be `mouseless.com/learn`.

+## Enviroment File

+It is usually a hidden file where we store our constant variables such as `baseUrl` for system settings.
+It can be customized as `.env.{profile}`.

+### `.env.local`

+This is where we host the config settings for developer mode.

+### `.env.production`

+This is where we host the config settings for production mode.
+It is often used during generate.